Close Menu

 In Ramadan, our hearts are soft.
 We give generously to feed the fasting, support masjids, and help the poor.
 But once Eid passes, donations often dry up, and people seize that hand.
 Why?
 Charity is encouraged at all times, and not only in Ramadan.
 Your duty as a Muslim after Ramadan is to keep doing it.
 The Prophet ﷺ said:

-“Every day two angels come down from Heaven and one of them says, ‘O Allah!
+The Prophet (ﷺ) said, “Every day two angels come down from Heaven and one of them says, ‘O Allah!
 Compensate every person who spends in Your Cause,’ and the other (angel) says, ‘O Allah!
 Destroy every miser.’
+(Sahih al-Bukhari, 1442)

 • Guard your heart from sins and fight against returning to sins